 And, I was struggling…feeling disconnected from my blog…

 My husband suggested I write about it all.
 So, I am.

 Then I realized…I should have started at the VERY beginning.

 Because, naturally, the best place to start is the beginning.
 The ordinary beginning.
 (Wishing this part was a little more exciting…sorry!)

 I hope all of this background info isn’t too snoozer.

-Born and raised in Texas…I am the oldest of three girls, mom and dad are still married, and I will be 44 in April.
-We traveled to Disneyland and Walt Disney World so many times that no one kept count!
+Born and raised in Texas…I am the oldest of three girls, mom and dad are still married, and I will be 45 in April.
+YIKES!
+As a family, we traveled to Disneyland and Walt Disney World so many times that no one kept count!
 (FUN!)

-I enjoyed public school in a small suburb of Houston and graduated in 1991.
+I enjoyed public school in a small suburb of Houston and graduated from high school in 1991.
 Academic successes certainly did NOT fill my college applications.
 I possessed leadership qualities, won a few art contests, led the dance drill team as the top officer.
 Pretty ordinary stuff.